davidly/dos_compilers/README.md

 It is my intention to show each tool in its best light with respect to the benchmarks.
 If you know of better optimization flags or ways to improve the benchmark source code for a given tool, please feel free to submit a pull request or open an issue.
 That said, I want to avoid cheap hacks like using peek/poke in BASIC instead of variables.

 The benchmarks include:
   * sieve: The classic from BYTE Magazine that counts prime numbers.
+Measures array and loop performance.
   * e: Computes the irrational number e to 192 digits.
+Measures integer multiply/divide along with array and loop performance.
-  * ttt: proves you can't win at tic-tac-toe if the opponent is competent
+  * ttt: proves you can't win at tic-tac-toe if the opponent is competent.
+Measures function call and stack access along with array and loop performance.
   * tm: test malloc.
 This calls malloc/calloc/free in the C runtime to measure performance.
 It's C-only and many C compilers can't run it.

 To run the compilers on Windows, use the m.bat script in each folder.
 Sometimes m.bat is in a subfolder named "bin" or "code".
 On Linux or MacOS use m.sh.
 You may need to "chmod 777 m.sh" before you can invoke it.
 For example (on Windows):